JoshPatton26/C-Projects/CS330-CompOrganizationAndAssemblyLang/README.md

-# Computer Organization and Assembly Language Projects
+# Computer Organization and Assembly Language Assignments README

 Welcome to the Computer Organization and Assembly Language assignments folder!
 Here, you'll find a collection of projects completed during my course at The University of Alabama at Birmingham, focusing on fundamental concepts of computer organization and low-level programming.
 These projects are written in either C or Assembly language, providing hands-on experience with various programming paradigms.